SamvelKarapetyaan/animal_classification/README.md

 # Animal Classification

-  We are creating a neural network to classify 10 types of animals.
-Our training dataset is sourced from Kaggle.com.
-We have provided a small training dataset in our repository for testing purposes.
-Here are the translations of the animal classes(Italian - English):
+We have developed a neural network for classifying 10 different types of animals.
+The training dataset we used is sourced from Kaggle.com.
+To facilitate testing, we have made a small training dataset available in our repository.
+Here are the translations for the animal classes(Italian - English):

 1. "cane": "dog"
 2. "cavallo": "horse"